acorn-io/runtime/docs/docs/38-authoring/00-overview.md

 ## For Loops

-The Acornfile syntax provides a for loop construct to iterate through structs and lists.
+The Acornfile syntax provides a for loop construct to iterate through objects and lists.

 ```cue
 for i in std.range(0, 10) {